Commutative algebras of series: Commutative algebras of series

 \subsubsection{Multiplicative identity}

-In the case of simple products, we can further investigate the existence of multiplicative identities.
+We investigate the existence of multiplicative identities for simple products.
 We say that a simple product rule is \emph{degenerate} if $\beta = \gamma = 0$, and \emph{nondegenerate} otherwise. \begin{restatable}[Multiplicative identity]{theorem}{multIden} A simple product has a multiplicative identity $\one$ if, and only if, it is nondegenerate.
 When this is the case, there exists a constant $\eta \in \Q$ \st~$\one$ can be defined coinductively by

 \end{restatable}

 The notable products are simple with multiplicative identities, as shown on the right.